 My latest discovery of new food to play with while here in Canada ….organic tiger nuts that I found in Kensington market (and also in china town.)
 A bag cost me $11.99.

-Did some reasearch and they are are actually small tubers, not nuts. (ok, what’s a tuber?
+Did some research and they are are actually small tubers, not nuts.
+(Ok, what’s a tuber?
 Tubers are various types of modified plant structures that are enlarged to store nutrients.
 Used by plants to survive the winter or dry months and provide energy and nutrients for regrowth during the next growing season.)

 They are high in protein and fibre and are a fast regenerating, performance enhancing food for the nervous system.
 They are an excellent source of energy and supply easily digestible protein, good fats to help burn fat (yes, good fats actually help to speed your metabolism!) and essential iron.
 Apparently they are great for pregnant women, nursing women, and beneficial when mixed with baby and children’s food for healthy growth.

 I tried them in a trail mix…they were ok…a little chewy for me.
 Then at the veg fest this weekend I tried some tiger nut milk and OMG…AMAZING!
 Came out very creamy and has a slight sweet taste so you don’t really need sweetener.
 I think this is my favourite dairy free nut milk now!
 Well technically it’s tuber milk, but that just sounds weird.
 I prefer tiger nut milk….I automatically feel energized & powerful just hearing it!!

 -I soaked 1 cup of tigernuts overnight to soften and increase nutrients (My nutrition students know that I always recommend soaking nuts and seeds for optimal nutrients & digestion)